Open-Streaming-Platform/open-streaming-platform-docs/docs/install/install.md

 #### Recommended Volumes/Mount Points
 - /var/www - Storage of Images, Streams, and Stored Video Files
-- /opt/osp/db/ - SQLite DB Location (if used)
 - /usr/local/nginx/conf - Contains the NginX Configuration files which can be altered to suit your needs (HTTPS without something like Traefik)

 ## Database Setup